Infection prevention and control

 Limiting children’s contacts

 - staff members should work with the same groups wherever possible.
-While groups may comprise up to 33 children, limiting the number of children, and the number of groups that a staff member is in contact with is important.
+While the size of groups may vary across protection levels, limiting the number of children, and the number of groups that a staff member is in contact with is important.
 Where cover is required for breaks, toileting etc, this should be managed within the staff working with a particular group.
 If staff are, through necessity, to work with other groups, this should be for limited periods, with appropriate risk mitigation measures adopted.
-Staff should ensure strict hygiene practices are carried out if they are caring for different groups.
+Staff should ensure strict hygiene practices are carried out if they are caring for different groups

 School age childcare providers must keep clear records showing which adults and children spend sustained periods of time together in order to support effective practice in following Test and Protect protocols in the event of an outbreak.